-Standard Option Benefits You Pay You Pay Medical services provided by physicians: Diagnostic and treatment services provided in the office Office visit copay: \$25 primary care; \$40 specialist 25 Services provided by a hospital: Inpatient \$500 copay per admission plus 10% of the Plan allowance.
+Standard Option Benefits You Pay Page Medical services provided by physicians: Diagnostic and treatment services provided in the office Office visit copay: \$25 primary care; \$40 specialist 25 Services provided by a hospital: Inpatient \$500 copay per admission plus 10% of the Plan allowance.
 For individual coverage, inpatient copays are limited to two per calendar year.
 For family coverage, inpatient copays are limited to three per calendar year.
-49 Outpatient \$40 per visit 49 \$100 for outpatient surgery Emergency benefits: • In-area \$150 per visit to hospital emergency room; \$40 per visit to urgent care center 52 • Out-of-area \$150 per visit to hospital emergency room 53 Mental health and substance abuse treatment Regular cost sharing 54 Prescription drugs: Retail pharmacy/Mail order Tier 1 drugs - \$10 copayment Tier 2 & 3 drugs - 30% of the Plan allowance with a \$400 per prescription maximum, up to a 30-day supply.
-57 Member pharmacy cost share will apply toward the annual out-of-pocket maximum.
-Dental care \$40 per visit for accidental injury benefit 60 Vision care \$40 per visit for one refraction every 24 months 34 Special Features: On-line tools 61 Flexible benefits option Non-emergency medical care for full-time students attending school out of the area Services for the deaf and hearing impaired

-Childbirth Education Reimbursement Program Centers of Excellence for transplants/heart surgery Protection against catastrophic costs (out-of-pocket maximum): Nothing after \$5,000/Self Only or \$8,500/Self Plus One or Self and Family enrollment per year for medical and pharmacy combined qualified services.
+49 Outpatient \$40 per visit 50 \$100 for outpatient surgery Emergency benefits: • In-area \$150 per visit to hospital emergency room; \$40 per visit to urgent care center 52 • Out-of-area \$150 per visit to hospital emergency room 53 Mental health and substance misuse treatment Regular cost-sharing 54 Prescription drugs: Retail pharmacy/Mail order Tier 1 drugs - \$10 copayment (2.5 copayments will apply for 90-day supplies of maintenance medications obtained by mail order) Tier 2 & 3 drugs - 30% of the Plan allowance with a \$400 per prescription maximum, up to a 30-day supply.
+57 Dental care \$40 per visit for accidental injury benefit 60 Vision care \$40 per visit for one refraction every 24 months 34 Special Features: On-line tools, Flexible benefits option, Non-emergency medical care for full-time students attending school out of the area, Services for the deaf and hearing impaired, Childbirth Education Reimbursement Program, Centers of Excellence for transplants/heart surgery 61 Protection against catastrophic costs (out-of-pocket maximum): Nothing after \$5,000/Self Only or \$8,500/Self Plus One or Self and Family enrollment per year for medical and pharmacy combined qualified services.
 20